 Sometimes we think we’re unusable and even unredeemable.
 We’ve done something for which we feel shame and guilt, and we think God can no longer use us.
 Our problems are occasionally of our own making, and our pain may arise from our own stupidity.
 But when we bring our sin to the Lord, confess it earnestly, nail it to the cross of Christ, and surrender it to the power of His shed blood, God can take our sin and shame from us and then mold us into a vessel that glorifies Him.

 In 1902, a 42-year-old woman sat in a prayer meeting with a broken heart.
 She had served the Lord faithfully all her adult life in various capacities, all the time dreaming of her heart’s desire—to take the Gospel to Africa as a missionary.
 When her plans finally seemed to be moving forward, a lack of financial support brought her dream to a standstill.
 Heartbroken, she attended a prayer meeting at church.

 Hardly able to focus on what was going on around her, she was struck by the words of an elderly woman who prayed, “It really doesn’t matter what you do with us, Lord, just have your own way with our lives.”
-She couldn’t get that idea out of her mind as, later that night, she sat meditating on Jeremiah 18:1-3, the story of God the potter shaping Israel the clay.
+She couldn’t get that idea out of her mind as, later that evening, she sat meditating on Jeremiah 18:1-3, the story of the potter shaping the clay.
 Before retiring that night, Adelaide Pollard wrote out all four stanzas to the now beloved hymn, “Have Thine Own Way, Lord,” published in 1907.
 You may know the words to this beautiful hymn by heart, the first verse of which says,

 Thou art the Potter, I am the clay.